uniswapfoundation/router-rebates/README.md

 See [`IRebateClaimer`](foundry-contracts/src/interfaces/IRebateClaimer.sol) for the full interface.

-**The wallet which claims the rebate is specified by this address**.
+**The wallet which claims the rebate is specified by this address, _`rebateClaimer`_**.
 The backend system performs verification against this address, to prevent griefing scenarios where malicious attackers are claiming rebates they are not entitled to.

 # Claim Process: Signatures